Introduction

 2. Identify Your Interests and Find Projects: Look for projects that align with your interests, skills, and goals.
 Look for projects with clear contribution guidelines and active communities.
 Beginner-friendly platforms like GitHub’s “Good First Issue” label and guides like First Contributions can be beneficial.

 3. Fork, Clone, and Make Changes: Fork the repository of the project you want to contribute to, clone it to your local machine, and make the necessary changes or improvements to the codebase.
-Remember, documentation and bug triaging are outstanding non-code contributions.
+Remember, documentation and bug triaging are valuable non-code contributions.

 4. Test Your Changes: Test your changes to ensure they work as intended and do not introduce new issues.
 Adhere to the project’s coding standards and documentation requirements.